MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 <img src="/images/direction.png" width=500>
 </p>

-As an example, extracting GLCM from a region of interest outputs a matrix.
-Elements of this matrix specify the number of times different combination of intensity values occur in the region of interest in that direction.
+As an example, extracting GLCM in the horizontal direction from a region of interest outputs a matrix.
+Elements of this matrix specify the number of times different combination of intensity values occur in the region of interest horizontally.

 <p align="center">
 <img src="/images/glcm.png" width=700>